3p3r/fakettp/README.md

 example use case would be running an express app or socket io app locally.

-a single global variable `FAKETTP` is exposed which partially implements socket, net.stream, and net.server, and net.http interfaces from node.
+a single global variable `FAKETTP` is exposed which partially implements socket, net.stream, and net.server, and http interfaces from node.

 it currently implements enough to run most express and socket io apps untouched. socket io needs to be tuned in client side to use polling and not web sockets.